-When I did my consultation with Liz, we started with the basement.
-I could sense her disappointment and humility when I came to her laundry area.
+When I did my consultation with Liz, we discussed the basement.
+I could sense her disappointment and embarrassment when it came to her laundry area.
 We laughed at the irony of a “dirty” space being the place where they wash their clothes.
 I understood the chaos happening.
 There is a lot of activity in the laundry room or space which makes it even more important to have items in designated places and irrelevant “stuff” needs to go.
 The beauty of clearing out the clutter is the dust goes too!
 (Dryers are best dust generators!)

 We focused on the laundry room during the second session.
 Liz’s family is active especially outside.
 There were outgrown ice skates, sports gear and outerwear.
-As we grabbed armfuls of items so Liz could easily sort them into 4 categories, give to a friend, donate, throw away and keep.
+Liz moved the armfuls of items so they could be easily sorted into 4 categories, give to a friend, donate, throw away and keep.
 The keepers were categorized and put in a re-purposed unit.
 For the sake of simplicity, I like to implement use of units already in the space.
 I asked Liz if she was having fun, she said her husband just asked her the same thing and the answer was yes!

-As we wrapped up the session, I could feel Liz’s relief of the angst she felt when in her laundry area.
-Laundry is painful enough, the space shouldn’t be…
+When the project was completed, I could feel Liz’s relief of the angst she felt when in her laundry area.
+Laundry is painful enough; the space shouldn’t be…

 THE CHAOTIC CAR

-When I first worked with Dave, I knew we were organizing his vehicle.
+When I first organized with Dave, I knew we were focusing on his vehicle.
 He is in sales, has a lot of bulky samples and tons of paperwork.
 What I didn’t know was how he felt about his vehicle.
 He didn’t like it if a client followed him out to his car.
 He knew his car didn’t reflect the quality product and business he was selling.
 He knew he needed to change.

-The back hatch was broken so we attacked the clutter from inside.
-As we sorted, I learned how Dave worked, what his strengths were, what his weaknesses were.
+The back hatch was broken so we attacked the clutter from the back-passenger doors.
+As Dave and I talked, I learned how Dave worked, what his strengths were, what his weaknesses were.
 His strength as a salesman was untouchable.
 Creating a system to manage his samples and paperwork was very doable.
-(When the vehicle was almost empty we realized, the hatch wasn’t broken, with a slide of a button, the hatch could open!)
+(When the vehicle was almost empty, we realized the hatch wasn’t broken, and with a slide of a button, the hatch opened!)

 This project required a few purchases, an extra sturdy file box and containers tough enough for roofing samples.
-As we set the system in place we based it on how Dave thinks, how he prepares for a client and what image he wants to portray when approaching a client’s home or building.
+To create Dave’s tailor-made system, we placed and emphasis on how Dave thinks, how he prepares for a client and what image he wants to portray when approaching a client’s home or office building.
 The following month, Dave’s sales were company’s highest.

 A TEENAGER'S QUEST FOR ORDER